 The index uses the Windows Search service in the background to index new content.
 The service will automatically rebuild and update for changes when new locations are added or removed.

-The Windows Search service will run at a reduced speed when a user is actively using the computer.
-Once the computer is idle, the indexing speed will go back to full so that new content is included quickly and help the user with the best results.
+The Windows Search service will run at a reduced speed when users actively use the computer.
+Once the computer is idle, the indexing speed will return to full so that new content is included quickly and help the user with the best results.

 How to add folder locations to the Windows Search index

 As mentioned above, one can add or remove folders to the Windows Search index to include additional content to search for.
-If you have an external (removable) drive and want to search for content on it, then you can include it as an index path so Windows can index it.
+If you have an external (removable) drive and want to search for content, then you can include it as an index path so Windows can index it.

-User searches will return results from the external drive which was included in the index path.
+User searches will return results from the external drive, included in the index path.

 Below is how to add new locations to Windows Index.